What It Tastes Like

 - "I'd like an iced latte with oat milk"

-- "Can I have a latte with one pump of vanilla?"
+- "Can I get a latte with one pump of vanilla?"

 - "I'll take a latte, half sweet"